kotojo/one_route/README.md

 --
 ### This was made as demonstration of data flow through a mean stack application.

+* Checkout to the different branches to see each crud action all the way through
-* You can follow through the application starting on the index.html with directions saying what will happened commented throughout.
+* You can follow through the application starting on the index.html in each branch with directions saying what will happened commented throughout.
 * Each comment will direct you to the next location that the event will be triggered and explain what is happening.

 ## Prerequisites